Wednesday, October 30, 2024

 The physician shook her head like a child refusing an unpalatable vegetable.

 “You’re a bad bullshitter, Hornell!
-They’ll strap him into a wellness chair, and rearrange his cerebral matter.
+They’ll strap him into a Wellness Chair, and rearrange his cerebral matter.
 That’s the plan, correct?
 Another misuse of our technology?”

 The Morningstar chief clenched his fists.